top of page

 What you’d do differently.

-When I started building my first pillar content, I realized I was often writing the post I wish I had when I began.
+When I started with pillar content, I realized I was often writing the post I wish I had when I began.
 That mindset changed everything.
 It helped me structure content in a way that guides people through the fog, instead of just throwing facts at them.

 A few ways to bring your experience in: